addyosmani/backbone-fundamentals/README.md

 });
 ```

 If you read older texts on MVC, you may come across a description of models as also managing application 'state'.
-In JavaScript applications "state" has a specific meaning, typically referring to the current "state" of a view or sub-view on a users screen at a fixed time.
+In JavaScript applications "state" has a specific meaning, typically referring to the current "state" of a view or sub-view on a user's screen at a fixed time.
 State is a topic which is regularly discussed when looking at Single-page applications, where the concept of state needs to be simulated.

 ###Views